Health and Social Care

 Benefits of duty of care

 Although it’s a legal requirement, focusing on the health and wellbeing of your workers has clear benefits for your business as well.
-For example, nobody wants to work in a place where employee safety or their well-being gets compromised.
+For example, nobody wants to work in an environment where people are not safe.
 The better the working condition, the better the output from the employees.
 It has been proven in multiple studies and observations.

 As a health and social care worker, you have a duty of care to everyone you are caring for and supporting in your workplace.